Course

 Objectives

-The subject External Practices I has as objectives:
+The subject External Internships I has the following objectives:

-• Know the organizational structure of a company or entity.
+- Know the organizational structure of a company or external entity.

-• Identify the specific tasks of a Mechatronics engineer.
+- Identify the tasks of a Mechatronics engineer.

-• Participate and reflect on the situations specific to a professional activity.
+- Participate and reflect on situations typical of a professional activity.

 Learning outcomes

-1. Knows and applies working mechanisms and team communication.
+- Know and apply work mechanisms and team communication.

-4. Plans and manages the tasks assigned to the external entity.
+- Plans and manages the tasks entrusted to the external entity.

-6. Acts with commitment and responsibility in the usual situations and in those typical of the profession.
+- Acts with commitment and responsibility in common situations and those specific to the profession.

-7. Solves problems and situations specific to professional activity with entrepreneurial and innovative attitudes.
+- Resolves problems and situations inherent in professional activity with entrepreneurial and innovative attitudes.

-8. He identifies his own training needs and organizes learning with a high degree of autonomy in all types of contexts (structured or not).
+- Identifies their own training needs and organizes learning with a high degree of autonomy in all types of contexts (structured or unstructured).

 General skills